tbadet/teaching/Bioinformatic_tools/Course_2/README.md

 > Illustrates the difficulties in assemblies full chromosomes (even for species with relatively small genomes and low repeat content)

+**Why assemblies are useful**
+👉 Using the generated scaffolds, you can start looking for genes (i.e. coding sequences), and infer RNA/protein sequences.

 -----------------------------------------------------------------------------------------------